When your local markets change, your marketing reacts automatically

-When local events, news, demographics, search trends, competitor density, or weather change, content agents react automatically — change events emitted with per-vertical schema awareness and delivery reliability built in.
+When local events, news, demographics, search trends, competitor density, or weather change in any of your markets, your content systems react automatically.

 The problem

 A major festival just got announced for next weekend in Austin.
-Your local-events ingestion catches it, but nothing automatically triggers a social-post draft or refreshes the Austin location page.
-The brand manager has to manually scan the local-events digest every Monday and manually trigger content for each location.
+Your local events feed catches it, but nothing automatically drafts a social post or refreshes the Austin location page.
+The brand manager has to manually scan the local-events digest every Monday and trigger content per location.

 Local conditions change faster than your marketing reacts.
-Search trends spike in Denver for "cold plunge near me" on Monday and you publish national wellness content on Friday.
-A new competitor opens in the Houston trade area and your "how we differ" content never ships.
-A demographic shift crosses threshold in the Atlanta market and your location page still leads with the wrong service hierarchy.
+Search trends spike in Denver for "cold plunge near me" on Monday, and you publish national wellness content on Friday.
+A new competitor opens in Houston and your "how we differ" content never ships.
+A demographic shift crosses threshold in Atlanta and your location page still leads with the wrong service hierarchy.

-Generic event-streaming infrastructure (Confluent Kafka, AWS EventBridge, Google Pub/Sub) handles raw event delivery but requires custom integration with marketing-event semantics.
-Webhook-delivery platforms (Svix, Hookdeck) solve reliability but ship no local-context awareness.
-Mobile push-notification platforms (OneSignal, Braze, Iterable) send geofence-triggered messages to consumer devices — a different surface entirely.
+Generic event-streaming infrastructure (Confluent Kafka, AWS EventBridge, Google Pub/Sub) handles raw event delivery but requires custom integration with the meaning of those events.
+Webhook-delivery platforms (Svix, Hookdeck) solve reliability but know nothing about local context.
+Mobile push-notification platforms (OneSignal, Braze, Iterable) send geofence-triggered messages to consumer devices — a different problem entirely.

-The bottleneck is not the data ingestion (your local-context skills handle that) — it is the reaction layer between local-context change and content-agent response.
+The bottleneck is not the data — your local-context feeds handle that.
+It is the reaction layer between a local-context change and your content production.

 What success looks like

-Every change in your local-context ingestion layer fires events to every content agent that should react.
-The page generator subscribes to demographic-shift events and competitive-density changes.
-Local-content subscribes to event detection, news breakage, and search-trend spikes.
-Review-response subscribes to crisis signals.
-Email subscribes to events and weather changes.
-GBP subscribes to competitor moves.
+Every change in your local-context feeds triggers a reaction in the content systems that should respond.
+Your location page generator reacts to demographic shifts and new competitor openings.
+Your local-content production reacts to event detection, news breakage, and search-trend spikes.
+Your review response system reacts to crisis signals.
+Your email system reacts to events and weather changes.
+Your Google Business Profile updates react to competitor moves.

-Each event carries the change context (what changed, where, when, magnitude) plus per-vertical schema metadata (HIPAA flags, license-status, ABV tags) so consuming agents apply the right compliance overlay automatically.
+Each notification carries the change context (what changed, where, when, by how much) plus any industry-specific flags (HIPAA, license status, ABV) so the consuming system applies the right compliance rules automatically.

-Delivery reliability is built in.
+Delivery is reliable.
 Retry with exponential backoff.
 Dead-letter queue.
 Replay capability.
-Audit trail logs every event emission with consumers notified and delivery outcome.
+The audit trail captures every notification with the systems notified and the outcome.

 Marketing operations stops doing Monday-morning local-context digests.
 Reaction time drops from days to minutes.